alexcoulton/neosarek/README.md

 As copy number solutions need to be inspected manually, the pipeline is run in two stages.

+The initial stage performs copy number calling, multi-regional mutation calling, functional annotation of mutations, HLA typing and neoantigen calling.

+The second stage performs clustering of mutations with Pyclone, amalgamation of mutation and copy number data per patient, and phylogenetic inference with Pairtree

 Example first stage run:

 ```